zhiyiYo/PyQt-Fluent-Widgets/docs/source/theme.md

 * `Qt.GlobalColor`
 * `str`: Hex color strings or color names, such as `#0065d5` or `red`.

-When the theme color changes, `qconfig` will emit the `themeColorChanged` signal.
+When the theme color changes, the config instance managed by `qconfig` will emit the `themeColorChanged` signal.